marq24/ha-tibber-pulse-local/TIBBER-PULSE-AS-NON-TIBBER-CUSTOMER.md

 This should be free (no guarantee though!).
 There is no need to activate them or attach policies - they are never really used.
 Paste the content of the generated `*-certificate.pem.crt` file to the `certificate` field and the content of the `AmazonRootCA1.pem` file to the `ca_cert` field.
+You can now delete the created files from AWS again.

 1. Put address and port of your mqtt server into `mqtt_url` resp. `mqtt_port`.